Activating Prochaska’s Stages of Change in Therapy and Other Settings

 This training is designed for mental health professionals and other professional helpers, including social workers, marriage and family therapists, licensed counselors, addictions counselors, physicians, nurses, creative arts therapists, massage therapists and bodyworkers, alternative health practitioners, life and wellness coaches, educators, clergy, clinical supervisors, administrators, youth leaders, group leaders, graduate students and others interested in experiential psychotherapy and experiential learning.

-Tuition is $85 for the all-day training if registered by [x], $105 after.
-It includes the program, six CE credits and psychodrama hours, handouts, tea and healthy snacks.
+Tuition is $45 for the half-day training if registered by May 1, 2020, $55 after.
+It includes the program, three CE credits and psychodrama hours, handouts, tea and healthy snacks.

 As always, there will be options to address personal growth work in a supportive setting and bring case studies forward for feedback and action supervision.